NextCenturyCorporation/MCS/machine_common_sense/API.md

     actions like “LieDown”, “Stand”, or “Crawl”.

-    * **depth_mask_list** (*list of Pillow.Image objects*) – The list of depth mask images from the scene after the last action and physics simulation were run.
+    * **depth_data_list** (*list of list of list of floats*) – The list of 2-dimensional lists of depth float data from the scene after the last action and physics simulation were run.
-    This is normally a list with five images, where the physics simulation has unpaused and paused again for a little bit between each image, and the final image is the state of the environment before your next action.
-The StepMetadata object returned from a call to controller.start_scene will normally have a list with only one image, except for a scene with a scripted Preview Phase.
-A pixel value of 255 translates to 25 (the far clipping plane) in the environment’s global coordinate system.
+    Each depth float in the 2-dimensional list is a value between 0 and the camera’s far clipping plane (default 15) correspondings to the depth in simulation units at that pixel in the image.

     * **goal** (*GoalMetadata** or **None*) – The goal for the whole scene.
 Will be None in “Exploration” scenes.